Merlin-Collaboration/Merlin/Documentation/pages/APIChanges.md

 ## Version 5.04 {#APIChanges504}

+## PSVector/particle changes

+The variables type, location and sd have been removed from each particle.
+These were specific to debugging scattering code and so this removes unnecessary overhead to other simulations.

 ## FlukaCollimationOutput and TrackingOutputAV removed

 These were used for specific studies.
 If needed they can be found in the 5.03 release an integrated into a user application.